opprop/ontology/README_run_ontology_on_corpus.md

 `ontology/corpus`, then running Ontology on this corpus.

-After this script finished, you can check the `logs/infer.log` under each project directory to see the tool running log, and currently `infer_result_*.jaif` under each project directory is the infer output of onology on each project.
+After this script finished, you can check the `logs/infer.log` under each project directory to see the tool running log, and `logs/infer_result_*.jaif` are the inference output of onology on each project.

 ### Regarding the sci-corpus